 If the duty cycle of the welder is exceeded (see Specifications), the Overload Protection Device will automatically cut the power to prevent damage to the machine.
-Should the cut-out operate, the amber light on the front panel will illuminate, and you will have to wait until the transformer cools down (approx. 30 minutes), when the overload device will automatically reset itself and you can continue welding.
-(On smaller welders the lamp is built in to the ON/OFF switch).
+Should the cut-out operate, you will have to wait until the transformer cools down (approx. 30 minutes), when the overload device will automatically reset itself.